Why wouldn't you want hundreds of worms crawling around in your soil or a nice new worm farm!

 Add worms direct to your garden.

 Worms + Organic Garden Soil = a healthy garden. you'll end up with vermicompost.
 While again, this is not concentrated like from your worm farm, but is still a great addition.
 You'll get the benefit of aerating your soil and fertilizer, it won't be as concentrated as using the liquid from a worm farm but still good for your soil.
 Watch out, if you don't have a "contained veggie patch" they could go wandering on you!
+Some varieties will do this anyway, don't worry, new ones will arrive.

 You can also add them to your compost bin